LEImDL/PythonValidGen/README.md

 }
 ````

-For example, for a ten characters string (containing only A, B, C, D, E, and F), binary string, a string between 10 and 20 characters (restricting the use of digits, ponctuation and whitespaces - could be also letters), and a field that accepts an array of just enumerated values, respectively:
+7. For a ten character string (containing only A, B, C, D, E, and F), a binary string, a string which length is between 10 and 20 characters (restricting the use of digits, ponctuation and whitespaces, that could be also letters) and a field that accepts an array of just enumerated values, respectively:

 ````json
 {
   "example": [